 Start your wedding dress shopping 9 months before your big day.
 It might take up to 6 months to have your dress shipped and 3 months to alternate.
 If you want a personalized experience, try to avoid booking your appointment on Saturdays.
 Saturdays are the busiest days.
 Book a day off during the week and enjoy your day with your squad.
 Also, because the week is not busy, you get a more intimate experience, without feeling rushed or crowded.

 The sooner you start, the better.
-The number of guests will determine the final price of the catering, the number of tables, and the size of your cake.
-The biggest chunk of the wedding expenses will be based on your guests list.
-The sooner you set this number, the more accurate your quotes will be as well.
+The number of guests will determine the catering’s final price, the number of tables, and the size of your cake.
+The biggest chunk of the wedding expenses will be based on your guest list.
+The sooner you set this number; the more accurate your quotes will be as well.

-The invitations are usually sent out 6 to 8 weeks prior to the wedding.
+The invitations are usually sent out 6 to 8 weeks before the wedding.
 Ideally, you should send the save-the-date out 4 months before the wedding date.
 It will give guests plenty of time to clear their schedules and arrange transportation.

-If you have a lot of out of the country/province guests, you might want to send your save the dates sooner.
+If you have many out of the country/province guests, you might want to send your save the dates sooner.

-During this time that travel is very limited, you can still send save the dates for your “virtual wedding”.
-This means, the time you send this save the date, you should already be speaking to someone who will help you technologically ready to set-up and connect family all across the globe.
+During this time, that travel is minimal; you can still send save the dates for your “virtual wedding.”
+This means that by the time you send this save the date, you should already be speaking to someone who will help you technologically ready to set up and connect family all across the globe.

-A wedding website is an important part of planning your wedding.
+A wedding website like Wedsites is an important part of planning your wedding.
 The website allows you to share valuable information such as a location, date, and gift registry with your guests.

-Also, during these times where travel and meetings are very limited, you can use your website to upload videos that your guests can connect with.
-Since not everyone can FaceTime at the same time, uploading a video update gives them the freedom to check in when they get a chance.
+Also, during these times, where travel and meetings are minimal, you can use your website to upload videos that your guests can connect with.
+Since not everyone can FaceTime simultaneously, uploading a video update gives them the freedom to check in when they get a chance.

 Pinterest will give you a lot of inspiration and ideas.
 A Pinterest board is a great way to share your ideas with the event planner and the rest of the team.

-If you are DIY-ing a lot of aspects for your wedding, putting step-by-step guides in one place will make it easy for you to access them, and eventually plan to execute them.
-If you are working closely with your bridesmaids, you can also add them as contributors on your board.
+If you are DIY-ing many aspects of your wedding, putting step-by-step guides in one place will make it easy for you to access them and eventually plan to execute them.
+If you are working closely with your bridesmaids, you can also add them as contributors to your board.

 Enjoy every moment of planning a wedding and don’t allow anyone to spoil it.
 If it is not possible, allow yourself plenty of time between tasks.

 Planning your to-do list and also sticking to deadlines will help you keep calm.
-If you have set a “decision date”, sticking to that date will allow you to move on to the next task, hence making you feel calm that your are actually checking off things on your to do list.
+If you have set a “decision date,” sticking to that date will allow you to move on to the next task, making you feel calm that you are actually checking off things on your to do list.

 ALSO, talk to a friend when you feel overwhelmed.
 You can even talk to us if you need specific help.
 Letting off your “panic” and confiding with a professional consultant helps you clear your mind.

-OKAY, I get it, this topic is a fine line.
+OKAY, I get it; this topic is a fine line.
 Because we also love details as much as you do.
 I’m not saying do not worry about the details, because they really matter, and that is what planning a wedding is all about.
 They are the building blocks to a successful event, but what I mean is, you should also be able to let go of some things.
-If you want a square menu but the plates you are using looks better with a round menu, then sometimes we have got to give.
-Unless you want to change the plates and spend $$ on it, then we just have to accept the round menus.
+If you want a square menu but the plates you are using looks better with a round menu, we sometimes have to give.
+Unless you want to change the plates and spend $$ on it, we just have to accept the round menus.